-Ph.D. students must take the Colloquium course (PLBIO 590) in both the Spring and Fall semesters of their first year, and M.S. students must take this course in one of the semesters.
+Ph.D. students must take the Colloquium course (PLBIO 590) in each of the first two semesters of their study.
+M.S. students must take this course in either of the first two semesters.

-Through attending the weekly Plant Biology Seminar series, the students will be exposed to diverse topics in plant biology and to some of the research projects being carried out by the Program Faculty.
-The students will learn from accomplished scientists how to formulate testable hypotheses, design appropriate experimental approaches, and critically analyze and interpret experimental data, etc. These will be critical to the success of their thesis research.
-Moreover, the students will learn how to effectively communicate research findings to other scientists.
+Through attending the weekly Plant Biology Seminar series, the students will be exposed to diverse topics in plant biology presented by invited external speakers, as well as Plant Biology faculty members, postdoctoral researchers and students.
+The students will learn from accomplished scientists how to formulate testable hypotheses, design appropriate experimental approaches, critically analyze and interpret experimental data, and effectively communicate research findings to other scientists, etc. These will be critical to the success of their thesis research.
+Moreover, the students will learn some of the research projects being carried out in the labs of the Program faculty.